CatarinaPedreira/cyber-write-ups/RoomTutorial.md

 ## Steps:

 * Start the AttackBox.
-Alternatively, OpenVPN cam be used to connect to the target machine.
+Alternatively, OpenVPN can be used to connect to the target machine.

 * Initialize the target machine (it takes around one minute to configure)

 * Inside the AttackBox, paste the target machine IP address (the one presented in your page) in the Firefox browser.
+If you are using OpenVPN, after you have connected to TryHackMe's network, paste the IP address in your own browser.

 * Capture the flag!